ichesnokov/is-js-perl/slides/is_javascript_perl.md

 ## ...for a Perl developer ;) <!-- .element: class="fragment" data-fragment-index="1" -->

 Note:
-or maybe for developers in other scripting languages as well.
+and for developers of other scripting languages.
 ---

 ## Let's have an overview.